Welcome to Tumbledown

 The restored buildings on the site – powered by green energy with re-purposing and recycling systems, are a hub for green education.

-The Swallow Barn is our main building for any meetings where we have fresh running water and a portaloo toilet with hand sanitisers and other Covid measures in place for everyone’s safety whilst on site.
-Our tool shed is gradually expanding, and all our activities are risk assessed to ensure your safety at all times.
+The Swallow Barn is our main building for any meetings.
+And our tool shed is gradually expanding, and all our activities are risk assessed to ensure your safety at all times.

 Our Values – what’s important to us is that we create: